The Cougar has many lessons to teach us about life and conservation.

 The Cougar Fund is available to give public presentations and special educational programs, both in the classroom and out.
 Presentation topics are flexible, and have in the past included: the natural history of cougars, cougar conservation, the history of predator management, and basic, fun activities for children.

-In 2015, The Cougar Fund delivered over seventy-five education programs in western Wyoming, Idaho, and Montana, reaching thousands of children and adults from all over the country.
+Since 2015 through the end of 2021, The Cougar Fund delivered over seventy-five education programs PER YEAR in Wyoming, Idaho, and Montana, South Dakota, Nebraska, Colorado, Arizona and Utah, reaching thousands of children and adults from all over the country.
+Even during COVID, we were able to continue with ZOOM presentations, as well as weekly support to local schools where in person learning was still available.
 These education programs are unique opportunities to help people better understand the cougar and to expose them to the many facets of the cougar’s natural history that make it an extraordinary animal.

 For more information regarding programs, please call or email us.
 We are happy to collaborate or develop a program that suits your needs.

 This .pdf contains a beautiful cutout of a wild cougar’s face (taken by none other than our co-founder Thomas D. Mangelsen) along with step-by-step instructions on how to turn it into a lifelike mask in a matter of minutes!

 This .zip file contains step-by-step visual instructions for how to draw a wolf, grizzly bear, cougar, wolverine, osprey, and eagle.
 Perfect for arts & crafts clubs or teachers with limited time.
 Taken from our Discover: Predators program.